24 Incredibly helpful tips to save money on travel

 10. Fly mid-week

-Flying on a Tuesday or Wednesday can see you save a bit of cash on your flight prices, so try to be flexible with your days and times.
-If you catch a less-taken flight you’re also likely to catch a break in fares, try for red-eye flights and really early mornings.
+Flying on a Tuesday or Wednesday can help you save a bit of cash on your flight prices, so try to be flexible with your days and times.
+If you catch a less-taken flight, you’re also likely to catch a break in fares, try for red-eye flights and really early mornings.

 11. Pack snacks and drinks for the day

-Stop by a local grocery or convenience store or fresh food market and stock up on snacks.
-Even if you just put a bottle of water and a muesli bar or apple in your bag you’ll be saving money on snacks.
+Stop by a local grocery or convenience store, or fresh food market and stock up on snacks.
+Even if you just put a bottle of water and a muesli bar or an apple in your bag, you’ll be saving money on snacks.
 Those daily coffees, blueberry muffins and bottles of water really do start to add up, especially when you’re paying top dollar for them at a cafe or other shop.
-I have so many great memories stopping for a pre-packed snack during my travels, sitting on a doorstep in a foreign country with Matt, watching the world go by.
+I have so many great memories stopping for a pre-packed snack during my travels, sitting on a doorstep in a foreign country, watching the world go by.
 It’s a great way to stop and just take it all in.

 12. Pack light but smart